An Alternative to Major Medical

 How comprehensive healthcare plans work

-Because comprehensive health plans are health sharing plans, the monthly premiums are much lower than traditional major medical healthcare plans.
+Because comprehensive health plans are health sharing plans, the monthly contributions are much lower than traditional major medical healthcare plans.
 The trade-off is that the member shared responsibility amount (MSRA) is high.
 The MSRA acts like a deductible in traditional insurance.
 Just like major medical, once the MSRA is reached, you have co-expenses until you reach your maximum out-of-pocket for the year.
 With several different types of plans to choose from, members can set their yearly MSRA anywhere from $1,000 to $5,000 for an individual or $3,000 to $15,000 for a family.

 Major medical insurance must meet the minimum requirements of the Affordable Care Act (ACA).
-These requirements include preventive care, prescription drug coverage, emergency services, and hospitalization and the costs that come with it.
+These requirements include preventive care, prescription drug discount program, emergency services, and hospitalization and the costs that come with it.
 Comprehensive plans give you all that plus the added benefit of ACA exemption from the individual responsibility requirements of the Patient Protection and Affordable Care Act (ACA).
 This means Aliera Healthcare members aren’t tied to the insurance mandates outlined within the ACA.

 Aliera Healthcare’s membership requirements

 For anyone with individual medical needs or a growing family, comprehensive health insurance is a creative solution to overpriced traditional insurance.
-Through Aliera’s comprehensive health plans, individuals and families can have the coverage they need at a price they can afford.
+Through Aliera’s comprehensive health plans, individuals and families can have the healthcare they need at a price they can afford.
 The peace of mind that comes with knowing healthcare needs are being properly cared can finally be had.

 *All of the Aliera Healthcare plans for individuals and families are supported and are part of a healthcare sharing ministry, and thus members are exempt from any ACA penalties